WH1000-XM4 Noise fix

 • Is the cable damaged?

-• Is the black plastic mount damaged?
+• Is the plastic mount damaged?

 • Is the microphone itself damaged?